willdurand-edu/php-slides/src/2/04_symfony2_dependency_injection.md

 A **Service** is a generic term for any PHP object that performs a specific task.

-A service is usually used "globally", such as a database connection object or an object that delivers email messages.
+A service is usually used **globally**, such as a database connection object or an object that delivers email messages.

-In Symfony2, services are often configured and retrieved from the service container.
-An application that has many decoupled services is said to follow a **service-oriented architecture**.
+In Symfony2, services are often **configured and retrieved from the service container**.
+An application that has many decoupled services is said to follow a **Service-Oriented Architecture** (SOA).

 ### What is a Service Container?

-A **Service Container**, also known as a **Dependency Injection Container** (DIC), is a special object that manages the instantiation of services inside an application.
+A **Service Container**, also known as a **Dependency Injection Container** (DIC), is a special object that **manages the instantiation of services** inside an application.

-Instead of creating services directly, the developer trains the service container (via configuration) on how to create the services.
-The service container takes care of lazily instantiating and injecting dependent services.
+The service container takes care of **lazily instantiating** and **injecting dependent services**.

 ---